ffund/ml-notebooks/notebooks/2-linear-regression-case-study.md

 ::: {.cell .markdown}

-In the following cell, write code to
+In the following cell, we will write code to

 * use `sklearn` to fit a linear regression model on the training set, using the `features` array as the list of features to train on.
 Save your fitted model in a variable `reg_multi`.
 * print a table of the features used in the regression and the coefficient assigned to each.
 If you have saved your fitted regression in a variable named `reg_multi`, you can create and print this table with: